APU Software

 Back to top

-Dynamics shaping
+Dynamics Shaping

 The dynamics optimizer allows you to reshape the full dynamics spectrum of your audio file.
 You can choose between Uniform or Normal distribution, with the ability to skew the latter toward the top or bottom of the distribution.
 This allows you to shape the dynamics of your audio in a variety of ways.
 The optimizer takes this information and uses it to make many tiny adjustments to the compress/expand ratio over time.
 Something you’d never be able to do with a traditional compressor.